NoxxFlame/TTT-Custom-Roles-Outdated/CONVARS.md

 ttt_shop_hypnotist_sync     0    // (Default: 0): Whether Hypnotists should have all weapons that vanilla Traitors have in their weapon shop

 // Other
 ttt_mer_credits_starting     1    // (Default: 1): Number of credits the Mercenary starts with
 ttt_kil_credits_starting     2    // (Default: 2): Number of credits the Killer starts with
+ttt_killer_knife_enabled     1    // (Default: 1): Whether the Killer knife is enabled
+ttt_killer_max_health        100  // (Default: 100): The Killer's starting and maximum health
+ttt_killer_smoke_enabled     1    // (Default: 1): Whether the Killer smoke is enabled
-ttt_killer_smoke_timer      60   // (Default: 60): Number of seconds before a Killer will start to smoke after their last kill ttt_killer_vision_enable    1    // (Default: 1): Whether Killers have their special vision highlights enabled ttt_vampire_vision_enable   1    // (Default: 1): Whether Vampires have their special vision highlights enabled ttt_zombie_vision_enable    1    // (Default: 1): Whether Zombies have their special vision highlights enabled ttt_detective_search_only   1    // (Default: 1): Whether only Detectives can search bodies or not
+ttt_killer_smoke_timer       60   // (Default: 60): Number of seconds before a Killer will start to smoke after their last kill ttt_killer_vision_enable     1    // (Default: 1): Whether Killers have their special vision highlights enabled ttt_killer_show_target_icon  1    // (Default: 1): Whether Killers have an icon over other players' heads showing who to kill ttt_vampire_vision_enable    1    // (Default: 1): Whether Vampires have their special vision highlights enabled ttt_vampire_show_target_icon 1    // (Default: 1): Whether Vampires have an icon over other players' heads showing who to kill ttt_zombie_vision_enable     1    // (Default: 1): Whether Zombies have their special vision highlights enabled ttt_zombie_show_target_icon  1    // (Default: 1): Whether Zombies have an icon over other players' heads showing who to kill ttt_detective_search_only    1    // (Default: 1): Whether only Detectives can search bodies or not
 ```

 # Role Weapon Shop